zmkfirmware/zmk/docs/docs/behaviors/caps-word.md

 ## Summary

-The caps word behavior behaves similar to a caps lock, but will automatically deactivate when any key not in a continue list is pressed, or if the caps word key is pressed again.
+The caps word behavior activates caps lock when pressed, but will automatically deactivate it when any key in the break list is pressed, or if the caps word key is pressed again.
 For smaller keyboards using [mod-taps](/docs/behaviors/mod-tap), this can help avoid repeated alternating holds when typing words in all caps.

-The modifiers are applied only to to the alphabetic (`A` to `Z`) keycodes, to avoid automatically appliying them to numeric values, etc.

 ### Behavior Binding